Tags and Mentions

 - @mike - indicates a known contact in your social circle whose nickname is "mike"

 - @mike_macgirvin - indicates a known contact in your social circle whose full name is "Mike Macgirvin".
 Note that spaces cannot be used inside tags.

-- @email@example.com - indicates the Identity Address of a person on a different network, or one that is not in your social circle.
-This can only be an email-style locator, not a web URL.
+- @firstname.lastname@example.org - indicates the Identity Address of a person on a different network, or one that is not in your social circle.
+This is called a "remote mention" and can only be an email-style locator, not a web URL.

 Unless their system blocks unsolicited "mentions", the person tagged will likely receive a "Mention" post/activity or become a direct participant in the conversation in the case of public posts.
-Please note that Friendika often blocks incoming "mentions" from other networks and especially from people with no relationship to you.
+Please note that Friendica blocks incoming "mentions" from people with no relationship to you.
 This is a spam prevention measure.